 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On that day the apostles were filled with the Holy Spirit.
+Pentecost is the day on which the apostles were filled with the Holy Spirit.
 They were given the power to preach and teach without fear and with joy in the Lord.

-June 1 is the feast day of another saint who was empowered by the Holy Spirit.
-Using his considerable intellectual skills, he sought the true God for many years.
+Another saint who was empowered by the Holy Spirit used his considerable intellectual skills, seeking the true God for many years.
 He finally found Jesus Christ, and became one of the most famous Christian teachers of the early Church.
 He is Saint Justin the Martyr.

 Justin was born to pagan parents in about the year 100, in Judea.
 He had a good early education, but didn't find it sufficient to answer his questions about the meaning of life.
 He decided to pursue the study of philosophy, and in his writings he describes his experiences with various teachers.

 First was a Stoic, who in Justin's words "knew nothing of God and did not even think knowledge of Him to be necessary."
 Next Justin studied with a traveling, or itinerant, philosopher.
-But this man, he thought, was more interested in collecting his fee than imparting knowledge.
+But this man seemed more interested in collecting his fee than imparting knowledge.
 Then there was a teacher of Pythagorean philosophy.
 But he required that a student take his courses in music, astronomy and geometry before concentrating on philosophy.
 Justin had little interest in or time for such requirements.

 Justin's study of Platonic philosophy brought him closer to answers.
 As he described it: "And the perception of immaterial things quite overpowered me, and the contemplation of ideas furnished my mind with wings, so that in a little while I supposed I had become wise; and such was my stupidity I expected forthwith to look upon God, for this is the end of Plato's philosophy."